 Garmin is a highly reputable brand and is one of the forerunners of GPS innovation.
 Their GPS has been used by the U.S Military, which further adds to the reliability of their equipment.
 They have also been ranked as one of the most reputable US-based tech companies.

 The quality and innovation in their products are always preserved regardless of what they are making.
 Even when making consumer-level and fashion-focused products, Garmin never fails to deliver.
 In the watch, GPS, and fitness tracking market, Garmin is synonymous with high-quality equipment.
 Because it markets high-end feature-packed smartwatches, it’s also known for being pricey compared to the competition.

-For reference check out our recommended smarwatches under $200, – while we’ve recommended Garmin across a wide variety of sports and outdoor activities, they do not have many budget models that make the cut on a limite budget.
+For reference check out our recommended smartwatches under $200, – while we’ve recommended Garmin across a wide variety of sports and outdoor activities, they do not have many budget models that make the cut on a limited budget.